subsquid/docs/docs/develop-a-squid/squid-processor/data-subscriptions.md

 The following methods are used to subscribe `SubstrateBatchProcessor` to specific log items.
 The second (optional) argument specified the block range for which the subscription is effective and the data to be fetched for the log item. `SubstrateProcessor` defines subscriptions similarly using the methods `addEventHandler`, `addCallHandler`, `addEvmLogHandler` and `addContractsContractEmittedHandler` respectively.

+For `SubstrateBatchProcessor`, the `addXXX` methods described below define which log items are repeatedly fetched, arranged into blocks as defined by the canonical on-chain ordering, and passed to the data handler via `BatchContext.blocks`.
+The details on the `BatchContext` and `BatchBlock` interfaces are available in the [Data Handlers](./data-handlers) section.

 ## `addEvent(name, options)`

 Subscribe to the Substrate runtime events with the given name.
 Use `*` for the name to subscribe to each and every event.
 The name must follow the convention `${Pallet}.${NameWithinPallet}` and is usually uppercased, e.g. `Balances.Transfer`.